maspi83/bash4k8s/README.md

 ```
 reload_shell

-the shell automatically now provides you delete on git repository name and branch, dont need the weird symbols
+the shell automatically now provides you delete on gi branch name, dont need the weird symbols, simplicity

 use kubeon/kubeoff to enable / disable PS1 terminal to see current active ctx/ns
 ```